Mobile First? But My Site Is Already Mobile Responsive

 Recent statistics show that mobile use continues to grow, especially through apps.
 Countries like India, Mexico, and Indonesia use smartphones up to four times over desktop to access websites.
 People spend more time per day on their phones than on any other type of device.
 That means if you don’t have a mobile website, or if it’s not providing a great user experience, you may lose potential customers that you’re not likely to get back again.

 When you’re designing your site for mobile, it’s important to think about the user experience in relation to the smaller size of the device.
 Some things we think are important to consider:

-- Incorporate Simple Design.
-You don’t have a lot of space on a mobile site so look for ways to simplify your design.
+- Incorporate Simple Design: You don’t have a lot of space on a mobile site so look for ways to simplify.
 Think about icons, for example, instead of text for menus, phone numbers, and so on.

-- Reduce Text Entry.
-It’s a pain to have to enter a ton of information if you’re ordering something on a mobile site.
-Use checklists, drop-down boxes, and so on whenever possible to reduce the need for users to manually enter text.
+- Reduce Text Entry: It’s a pain to have to enter a ton of information if you’re ordering something on a mobile site.
+Use checklists, drop-down boxes, and other elements to reduce the need for users to manually enter text.

 For more advice and details on how to create a mobile site for today, and tomorrow, contact Doug Brown Design.
 We know how to work within search engine ranking guidelines, how to create a site that transitions seamlessly across platforms, and ensures your users get a great overall experience!